How to apply for a passport or an identity card abroad

-If you are a Finnish citizen residing or travelling abroad and you have lost your passport, you can apply for a new passport at any mission of Finland that issues passports.
-Check the website of the Finnish mission in the country in question to make sure they issue passports.
-However, the cheapest way to apply for a passport is to do it in Finland.
+If you are a Finnish citizen residing or travelling abroad and you have lost your passport, you can apply for a new passport or identity card at any mission of Finland that issues passports.
+Check the website of the Finnish mission in the country in question to make sure they issue passports and identity cards.
+However, the cheapest way to apply for a passport or an identity card is to do it in Finland.

-- Where do I apply for a passport abroad?
+- Where do I apply for a passport or an identity card abroad?

-- Can I submit an online application for a passport abroad?
+- Can I submit an online application for a passport or an identity card abroad?

-- What documents do I need to append to the passport application?
+- What documents do I need to append to the application for a passport or an identity card?

 - Passport application for a child